 Students also study 4 electives across 3 distinct learning streams: Arts; Design Technology; and Digital Technologies.
 Every student at our junior Catholic school campuses will choose one elective from each of these streams, and then an extra elective from a stream of their choice.
 A full list of our elective options can be found below.

-Year 8 students continue to study two different languages (out of Arabic, Japanese and Spanish), with one studied each semester.
+Year 8 students continue to study their language (out of Arabic, Japanese and Spanish).
 The continued Religious Education program is designed to provide students with an opportunity to mature in their faith and develop a greater love for God.
 The program follows the Catholic school curriculum structure set by the Diocese of Sale.
 Religious Education includes 5 subject options: God, Are You There?; We Could Be Heroes; Creating God’s Image; Faith in Action; and Junior Cantabile.

 More information on the curriculum and classes can be found in our Year 7 – 9 Curriculum Information booklet.